 - Oil production

 - Crop seed

 Cotton is the manufacturing textile of choice for many reasons – the quality and longevity of the fiber, the efficiency of its production, and the profitability of both the cotton crop and its end products.
-Learn more about this natural, field-harvested crop in our textile fibers post – Natural vs. Synthetic Fibers: Classification, Qualities and Life Cycle.
+Learn more about this natural, field-harvested crop: Natural vs. Synthetic Fibers: Classification, Qualities and Life Cycle

 If you liked this overview of cotton harvesting and processing, download the full academic guide, Cotton Fiber Development and Processing.
-To learn more about cotton plant growth and fiber development, go back to our Cotton Fiber Development and Maturation post.
+To learn more about cotton plant growth and fiber development, explore Cotton Fiber Development and Maturation.

 CottonWorksTM is a comprehensive resource offering textile industry professionals everything they need to know to produce outstanding cotton products.
 Our mission is to provide a complete textile education, keeping you up to date on the latest industry trends and developments.
 With a free account, you can get access to all our CottonWorksTM resources.